Rein da Medel: Course of the river

-In Graubünden, the river flows through the Sursilvan speaking part of the canton.
+Now in the Grisons, the creek flows through the Sursilvan speaking part of the canton.
 The middle section of the river is called Froda; the lower section is called Rein da Medel.
-The name change takes place at the confluence of major tributary Rein da Cristallina.
-The middle and lower sections of the river are in the Val Medel valley.
-Most of this section is in the municipality of Medel, except the uppermost bit is in Ticino and the last kilometer is in the municipality of Disentis/Muster.
+The name change takes place at the confluence of major tributary Rein da Cristallina down from south-east.

+The middle and lower sections of the river flows through the Val Medel it created.
+Most of this section belongs to the municipality of Medel, except the uppermost bit lies in Ticino and the last kilometer belongs to the municipality of Disentis/Muster.